What are some current international events that you have been interested in?

-- Where did you learn about this event?
+- Where did you learn about these events?

 Journalists will report on these events by going to the places where they are happening to see what's happening with their own eyes.

 - Why is it important to go to the place where an important event is happening in order to report on that event?

-- What do you think journalists does once they get to the place where they are hoping to report?
+- What do you think journalists do once they get to the place where they are hoping to report?

 - What do they do if they are going somewhere that they cannot speak the language, the place has different customs/laws, or there may be a security risk?